Moon Girl and Devil Dinosaur: Animation

-The series is animated by Flying Bark Productions, in Sydney, Austrailia.
+The series is animated by Flying Bark Productions, in Sydney, Australia.
 Titmouse worked on early visual development for the series.
 Flying Bark, whose employees were fans of the source material, was hired due to the studio's work on Rise of the Teenage Mutant Ninja Turtles.
 Animation lead Kat Kosmala created a series of rules for the animators, among them being that the character animation must draw the viewers' attention, the action must be "simple and direct", and simplification should be used only for designs.
 The visual style is meant to "[lean] heavy into [a] 2D graphic comicbook sensibility".
 The animation combines hand-drawn animation with Toon Boom Harmony, with Toon Boom being used for stage and head-rigging, while the bodies of the characters are hand-drawn.
 The producers originally planned to only use Toon Boom, but ultimately felt hand-drawn animation was also required.

 Multiple animation styles were used per episode.
 For the New York sequences, the producers drew inspiration from graffiti artists, as well as artists such as Andy Warhol, for the series' art style, to portray New York in a more realistic style than most animated shows, while also portraying the city as its own character.
 Loter and Clouden drew inspiration from their childhood for the series' portrayal of NYC.
 Graffiti artists were hired to work on the graffiti depicted through the show to show accurate graffiti.
 The camera movement was also meant to evoke the feeling of a real-life city recording, with "forced tight shots" and "object obstruction".
 The buildings and streets were also drawn to be accurate to their real-life counterparts.
 The musical sequences feature a more abstract art style that is more colorful and action-focused.
 Flashback sequences feature a simpler graphic style with colors that "quickly enhance emotional beats".